Country

 Circumstances:

-The aircraft took off at 1944LT to carry out practice DR9.
+The airplane departed East Sale Airfield at 1944LT to carry out practice DR9.
 This practice was a night flight from Base-Flinders-Currie-Hogan Group-Base.
-The aircraft was on wireless silence and failed to return.
-The maximum endurance of the aircraft was 7 hours.
-The aircraft failed to return and all searches have proved negative.
+The aircraft was on wireless silence and the maximum endurance was seven hours.
+The airplane failed to return to base and all searches have proved negative.

 Crew: